Banner of a team meeting and smiling with a think wording

 Authorized Activities Under an ESTA

-You can carry out independent research for your business.
+• Carry out independent research for your business.

-You can also present your business and products at a trade show or expo.
+• Present your business or products at a trade show or expo.

 At the end of all of this, what is important to remember is that you should optimize the 90 day period you are given to stay in the United States to further your business.
 Setting up a business is a hard and complicated job, therefore you should make the most of the 90 days you are given with your ESTA.

-After the E-2 Visa is approved?
+After the E-2 Visa is approved

 What happens after my E-2 Visa application is approved?